Luna (goddess): Cult and temples

 Varro lists Luna among twelve deities who are vital to agriculture, as does Vergil in a different list of twelve, in which he refers to Luna and Sol as clarissima mundi lumina, the world's clearest sources of light.
 Varro also lists Luna among twenty principal gods of Rome (di selecti).
 In this list, Luna is distinguished from both Diana and Juno, who also appear on it.

 The Romans dated the cultivation of Luna as a goddess at Rome to the semi-legendary days of the kings.
 Titus Tatius was supposed to have imported the cult of Luna to Rome from the Sabines, but Servius Tullius was credited with the creation of the Temple of Luna on the Aventine Hill, just below a temple of Diana.
 The anniversary of the temple founding (dies natalis) was celebrated annually on March 31.
 It first appears in Roman literature in the story of how in 182 BC a windstorm of exceptional power blew off its doors, which crashed into the Temple of Ceres below it on the slope.
-In 84 BC, it was struck by lightning, the same day the popularist leader Cinna was murdered by his troops.
+In 84 BC, it was struck by lightning, the same day the popularis leader Cinna was murdered by his troops.
 The Aventine temple may have been destroyed by the Great Fire of Rome during the reign of Nero.

 As Noctiluna ("Night-Shiner") Luna had a temple on the Palatine Hill, which Varro described as shining or glowing by night.
 Nothing else is known about the temple, and it is unclear what Varro meant.